“The unexamined life is not worth living.” ~Socrates

-Below are five “secrets” that can function as a guide in your journey to wisdom, and which might completely change the direction of your life, in a tremendously positive way.
+Here are five “secrets” to assist you in your journey to wisdom.
+If you put them into practice, they can completely change the direction of your life, in a tremendously positive way:

-The first secret on how to be wise is to doubt the beliefs that have been handed down to you by tradition.
-Any ideology — whether religious, philosophical, political, and so on — that doesn’t sprout from your own understanding should be honestly questioned and scrutinized — if not, your ideologies will only help keep you imprisoned in blind faith and ignorance.
+1. Doubt tradition.
+The first step to becoming wise is to doubt the beliefs that have been forced upon you by tradition.
+Any ideology — whether religious, philosophical, political, and so on — that doesn’t sprout from your own understanding, should be sincerely questioned and scrutinized — if not, your ideologies will keep you imprisoned in blind belief and ignorance.

-After you have doubted your beliefs, start your journey to knowledge.
-Seek to learn from anywhere you can, whether that is books, documentaries or anything that you find helpful — but always remember to think intelligently for yourself and be open to change.
+2. Seek knowledge.
+After you’ve doubted traditional beliefs and dogmas, you’ll be ready to start your journey towards knowledge.
+Seek to acquire knowledge from anywhere you can, whether that is from books, podcasts, documentaries or anything else that you find helpful — but always remember to think critically and be open to change.